kjl56/personal-website/README.md

 # README

-Hello, my **Kyle Lugo**, and this is my personal website for demonstrating my web development abilities.
+Hello, my name is **Kyle Lugo**, and this is my personal website for demonstrating my web development abilities.
 Additionally I am showing how I leverage source control to collaborate with others when making updates to the website.
 I hope you enjoy your visit!

 ## General Information
 * This website was created using: **Ruby version** = [ruby-3.0.3](https://github.com/kjl56/personal-website/blob/main/.ruby-version)